KingNabil/experiments_with_flutter/README.md

 # Experiments with Flutter

-Ideas and design sources are the inspiration of this project
+Inspiration of this project - https://clockclock.com/

 ### Preview
 ![](preview/1.png)